defund12/defund12.org/TEAMS.md

   - Is the core statement in regards to defunding local police departments
   - Add <kbd>ready-for-pr</kbd> label and remove all other labels
 - Even though the issue is _good enough_ and you added the <kbd>ready-for-pr</kbd> label, do you still think the email template needs work or editing?
-  - Add <kbd>email-needs-work</kbd> label and leave comment on what the outstanding tasks are.
+  - Add <kbd>email-needs-work</kbd> label and leave comment with the outstanding tasks.

 ## 4. Email Addition Development Team

-This team will pick up issues that have the <kbd>ready-for-pr</kbd> label.
-Issues should only be assigned to a developer for less 24 hrs to ensure emails get added to the site quickly.
+Pick up issues with the <kbd>ready-for-pr</kbd> label.
+Issues should only be assigned to a developer for ≤24 hours to ensure emails get added to the site quickly.

 ### Responsibilities